 The Challenge of Command

-Developed by the eSchool of Graduate PME
+Developed by the Global College of PME

 The key element in your command—the element that will do the most toward accomplishing the mission—is your leadership.
 If you are an effective leader, you will lead your people to success.
 You will make fair and firm decisions on their behalf and in the interest of good order, discipline, and the successful accomplishment of the mission.